-Residents are charged $17 on their quarterly utility bill which pays for organics recycling.
-Residents are also charged $17 per quarter for traditional recycling services.
-Starting April 2023, these rates will increase to $18 per quarter.
+Residents are charged $18 on their quarterly utility bill which pays for organics recycling.
+Residents are also charged $18 per quarter for traditional recycling services.
 These charges also pay for annual waste and recycling programs like Mighty Tidy Day, Spring Brush Pick-Up, and Fall Leaf Drop-Off.
 Residents are not able to opt-out of the quarterly recycling fees.

 Call 763-972-3335 if you have questions or want to make arrangements to request or return an organics cart.
 Keep in mind you will still be billed for the program if you return your cart.
 If you have questions about billing for the organics recycling program, call the City Finance Department at 763-593-8013.

 - Request an organics recycling cart from Republic Services if you do not have one (call 763-972-3335).

 - Use a small container to collect food scraps in your kitchen (and compostable bags if you prefer to line your container).

 - Educate yourself, your family, and/or housemates about proper waste sorting to prevent contamination.

 - Keep up to date with organics recycling by signing up for email updates.

 You do not need to place organic materials in a bag before putting them in the organics cart, but using bags can help keep the receptacles cleaner.
 If you choose to use bags, make sure that they are certified BPI compostable.
 These bags can be found at most grocery and convenience stores.
 Brown paper bags may also be used.
 Plastic bags should never be used for organics or mixed recycling.